 - In a bit of an inversion, it's noted that Paul himself feels he has failed and been essentially "betrayed" by Shinji upon first witnessing The Ghost Fox's debut, since by this time, he's long since felt being a vigilante wasn't a good thing to aspire to.
 In fact, in his utter shock, he wonders where Shinji could have gotten "such a stupid idea" in the first place.

 - Well-Intentioned Extremist: Dream Demon a.k.a.
 Linda Peggy, Paul's first childhood girlfriend, sees herself as this with regards to overrunning Beaver Kill with poisonous mushrooms that would turn the Watershed about to be built through the old town into a basin of tainted water as a means of protecting the town she and Paul grew up in.

-- Weirdness Magnet: Self-identified as in-universe and affectionately referred to via the writers as a "Freak Magnet" for always finding himself in dangerous and freaky situations, Paul considers this his curse, one he that doesn't want to affect or befall his loved ones.
+- Weirdness Magnet: Self-identified as in-universe and affectionately referred to via the writers as a "Freak Magnet" for always finding himself in dangerous and freaky situations.
+The story indicates it has more to do with Paul's own Chronic Hero Syndrome than anything else.
+Paul considers this his curse, one that he doesn't want to affect or befall his loved ones.